iac-factory/pkg-template/README.md

 - `stdin`, `os.exec`, and shells are easy to interface and therefore exploit.
 - Having the ability to issue `os.exec` or interface `stdin` always makes the application dangerous.
-- Protecting against harmful bugs or malacious actors isn't difficult if the application's logic is handled correctly, and precautions are made to disable [`REPLs`](https://en.wikipedia.org/wiki/Read–eval–print_loop) (but allowing `SIGKILL`, `SIGSTOP`, and other user-controlled signals).
+- Protecting against harmful bugs or malicious actors isn't difficult if the application's logic is handled correctly, and precautions are made to disable [`REPLs`](https://en.wikipedia.org/wiki/Read–eval–print_loop) (but allowing `SIGKILL`, `SIGSTOP`, and other user-controlled signals).